TestniTester/telos/README.md

-# telos
+# TELOS
-Transcendence CORE unofficial!
+Transcendence CORE unofficial tools for wallet and NODES!
 <br />

 If you have issues with wallet syncing additional data